-Press () to activate the alarm.
+Press (1) to activate the alarm.
 The horn will sound for a maximum of 30 seconds and the parklamps will flash for a maximum of 3 minutes.
-Press again or turn the ignition to ON to deactivate, or wait for the alarm to timeout in 3 minutes.
+Press again or turn the ignition to the 4 (ON) position to deactivate, or wait for the alarm to timeout in 3 minutes.

-Note: The panic alarm will only operate when the ignition is in the OFF or ACC position.
+Note: The panic alarm will only operate when the ignition is in the 1 (ACCESSORY), 2 (LOCK) or 3 (OFF) position.